 For minimal to no weeding: Scatter out several bales of fresh straw thickly around the bases of the whole patch to keep out weeds and keep shoes free of mud when picking.
 You may NEVER weed if you straw heavily every several years.
 It also holds in moisture (and they need a good bit).

 Below is our third year patch (of those original 12 plants) in late May.
 We cut it down to 8″ each preceding November, so there are no tangled vines to deal with and no sorting out what are old canes and new canes.
 That is a big relief to me!

 Fresh from the raspberry patch and ready to be washed and frozen or made into jam.
 I think today I will just freeze them as it is getting late, and I need to get dinner ready for my crew!

 Such a pretty emerald passenger!
 He must have liked my kitchen…he didn’t want to leave.

-We had a little fun before getting to work.
-Meet Mr. Berry.
+Just a little fun before getting to work.
+Meet Mr. Rasp Berry.
 He is my favorite redhead, and I think he said to tell you “Hello!”

 Pin It!
 Pin It!